pbdtools/xfds/docs/files/fds.md

 For example, defining a simple leakage path through a door requires at least three different FDS records, two &VENTs and one &HVAC.
 It may be beneficial to include an &OBST record to ensure the &VENT records are applied to a solid surface.

-In the example below create doors along a wall in a corridor.
+The example below creates doors along a wall in a corridor.
 A macro is defined on line 11 that takes in four parameters: the x position of the door, width and height of the door, and the leakage area.
 (The y position is fixed along the wall).
 The macro will determine the extends of the XB parameters and use a consistent naming scheme to tie the elements together.

 !!! tip
     Macros can be called by passing in a list of values, or by specifying the parameter and value.
 Both options work the same, but specifying the parameter and value will make the file more readable.